Power-Components/powergrid-doc/docs/table/action-rules.md

 `Action Rules` must be declared inside the array in the `actionRules()` method.
 There are 2 types of Rules available:

-- `Rule::for`: Rules for a specific action button.
+- `Rule::button`: Rules for a specific action button.
 - `Rule::rows`: Rules to be applied on rows matching the condition.
 - `Rule::checkbox`: Rules to be applied on the checkbox available on each row.